 • Bring your own coffee mug if you wish our Nespresso.
 Mmm.

 • Please keep a distance of 6 feet or so — no need to bring a noodle; we can approximate.
 And, sorry to say, no hugs, handshakes or high-5s.
 Waves and bows work too.

 • Please do not bring children or infants to therapy at this time.

 • Please take whatever steps you can between appointments to minimize your exposure to covid.

-• If you have work that exposes you to other people who are infected, please cancel your appointment and replace it with online therapy.
+• If you have work that exposes you to other people who may be infected, please reschedule your appointment or replace it with online therapy.
 Again, give us as much time as you can.

-• If a resident of your home tests positive for the infection, let me know and we continue with online appointments.
+• If a resident of your home tests positive for the infection, let me know and we will continue with online appointments.